Teenage Diver Finds Tons Of Golf Balls Rotting Off California

 Savoca was impressed.
 Weber recalls that he turned to her and said, " 'You should write a paper about this,' and I was like, 'Matt, I'm 16 years old.
 I don't know how to write a scientific paper!' "

-He said he'd help, which meant diving with her.
+He said he would help, which meant diving with her.
 Not easy.
 "The oceans off California are actually quite cold, so you suit up in a pretty thick wetsuit," he says.
 "It's incredibly physically demanding."

 They took kayaks out to ferry the golf balls back.
 "Once you recover many, many golf balls, you put them on the kayak," he explains.
-Adds Weber: "We'll have the kayaks so filled with plastic that we'll end up just having to tow the kayaks, we'll have to swim (them) to shore."
+Adds Weber: "We'll have the kayaks so filled with plastic that we'll end up just having to tow the kayaks — we'll have to swim (them) to shore."

-There are sharks in the water there but Savoca says that wasn't the real threat.
+There are sharks in the water there, but Savoca says that wasn't the real threat.
 "When we were out there," he says, "We'd hear, 'plink, plink,' and we'd look up on the hill and there'd be golf balls flying in off the course right into the ocean where we were doing collections."
 Despite the aerial barrage, they kept at it, says Weber.
 "Whenever we had good conditions, we were able to pull out between, like, 500 to 5,000 golf balls," she says.

 Over two years, they found more than 50,000 golf balls.
 The source: five golf courses.
 Two along the coastline, and three up the Carmel River — those golf balls rolled underwater down the river to the ocean.

 In the journal Marine Pollution Bulletin, the team notes that golf balls are coated with a thin polyurethane shell that degrades over time.
 They also contain zinc compounds that are toxic.
 Savoca points out that the surf and currents act like a rock grinder and break down the golf balls.
-While chemicals from 50,000 or so golf balls will only have a small effect on the ocean, Savoca says they do degrade into microplastic pieces that marine animals could eat.
-They also note that there are lots of coastal golf courses around the world, so this may go beyond California.
+While chemicals from 50,000 or so golf balls will have only a small effect on the ocean, Savoca says they do degrade into microplastic pieces that marine animals could eat.
+The team also notes that there are lots of coastal golf courses around the world, so this may go beyond California.

 Alex Weber, now 18 and a published author in a scientific journal, plans to apply to university to study marine science.
-In the meantime, she's still collecting, and keeping up her website.
-She says it's too bad the golf balls sink.
+In the meantime, she is still collecting, and keeping up her website.
+She says it is too bad the golf balls sink.
 If they floated, people would be shocked and outraged.
 "If a person could see what we see underwater," she says, "it would not be acceptable."